-Japan has their own sports as well as plays sports that are very popular in many other countries.
-Many of the sports in Japan has been introduced to the country at the end of the 19th century are still popular today.
+Japan has its own sports and plays that are very popular in many other countries.
+Many sports in Japan that were introduced to the country at the end of the 19th century are still popular today.

 We’ve got a look at some of Japan’s most popular sports: